benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 # Installation

+*Note:* These instructions are only valid for the files in the current Release package!
+Files in the code repository are under active development and installing them will most likely not result in an installation that works as expected (or at all).

 This software is a Bourne Shell script that has been tested and verified to run on Linux, Windows and macOS operating systems.

 Tested with: